globoglobito/Python-Guide/README.md

 ```

 ### Slight detour to yield
-You use yield to iterate over long sequences and you dont want to charge everything into Memory (or need more control)
+You use yield to iterate over long sequences and you don’t want to charge everything into Memory (or need more control)

 ```python